hzeller/bant/README.md

 bant print -e @googletest//:gtest
 ```

-In general, evaluation is very limited right now and only does some
+In general, evaluation is limited right now and only does some
-transformations that are immediately useful for dependency analysis, such
+transformations that are immediately useful for dependency analysis;
-as globbing files, variable expansion and some list comprehension.
-That is
-why it's called elaboration not evaluation right now :).
+implemented as need arises (That is why it's called elaboration not evaluation

-(With `-b`, bant [builtin-macros](./bant/builtin-macros.bnt) are also expanded;
+right now :)).
+Use `-e` to enable the elaboration in `print`.

+Expressions that can be const-evaluated are then replaced with a literal of
+the result.
+Suported are:

+  * Variable substitution.
+  * `glob()` expansion.
+  * List comprehension.
+This expands list comprehensions used in BUILD files
+    to programmatically create lists with a loop.
+This can be in lists for
+    e.g. source files or even toplevel loops creating a bunch of target rules.
+  * Some common string methods (`"str".format()`, `"str".join()` and
+    `"str".rsplit()`).
+Also the modulo operator for formatting strings the
+    classic way `"str %s %s" % (foo,bar)`.
+  * Array accesses.
+  * String and list concatenation with `+`.
+  * Some basic arithmetic ops.
-these are usually used internally for `dwyu` to better see through dependencies,
+  * Macro substitution of [builtin-macros] to help bant better see through
-so might be useful when debugging these).
+    some constructs (used in `dwyu`; to enable in printing: use `-b`).

+If you suspect an operation is not evaluated, invoke bant with extra verbose
+`-vv` - it will show what operations it glossed over (If observed in the field:
+good candiate to implement next).

+#### Grep
 As targets to print, the usual bazel patterns apply, such as exact label names,
 `...`, or `:all`; also, some `*`-globbing label names is supported in the
 labels in a package (not in the path):